 For those who are new to continuous improvement, all of the terminology and improvement methodologies can get a bit overwhelming.
-As we always say at KaiNexus, a culture of improvement and innovation requires three things: leadership, methodology, and technology.
-Of course, we’re partial to KaiNexus as the technology that can help with all sorts of different methodologies that are used in the context of Lean.
-But which methodology should you use?
+Our experience is that a culture of improvement and innovation requires three things: leadership, method, and technology.
+Of course, we have a strong opinion about which technology is best, but which methodology makes the most significant impact in healthcare?

-This style of Kaizen is sometimes called “daily continuous improvement” -- it’s the methodology from Masaaki Imai’s book KAIZEN, a journal article written by our CEO Dr. Greg Jacobson, and the Healthcare Kaizen books that I wrote with Joe Swartz.
+This kaizen style is sometimes called “continuous daily improvement” -- it’s the methodology from Masaaki Imai’s book KAIZEN, a journal article written by our CEO Dr. Greg Jacobson, and the Healthcare Kaizen books that I wrote with Joe Swartz.
 The ideal is having everybody involved in improvement, everywhere and every day.
-Many of these improvements are “just do its,” as they involve a small, simple problem that requires a simple solution that we test following the model of Plan, Do, Study, Adjust (PDSA).
+Many of these improvements are “just do its,” as they involve a small, simple problem requiring a simple solution that we test following the Plan, Do, Study, Adjust (PDSA) model.

-Some are skeptical of the value of everybody solving small problems.
-It’s true that some problems are bigger and more complicated.
+Some are skeptical of the value of everybody solving minor problems.
+However, some issues are indeed more extensive and more complicated.
 They require more effort and a more rigorous methodology.

 If a problem is relatively small and has an obvious countermeasure that can be tested, it’s probably a daily kaizen improvement.
-If there’s a problem without an obvious solution, that might become an “A3.”
-The A3 approach isn’t just about the size of your paper; it’s a way of thinking.
+If there’s a problem without an obvious solution, that might become an “A3” project.
+Although the A3 approach gets its name from the European size of the paper used initially to document the project, the point isn’t about the paper.
+It’s about a way of thinking and problem-solving.
 We make sure we properly define the problem and have some measurable gap between our desired performance and actual performance.

-In the A3 approach, we’ll do a more detailed study of the current state process (or even map the broader value stream).
-We might need to do root cause analysis, utilizing fishbone diagrams or the “5 whys” approach.
+In the A3 approach, teams do a more detailed study of the current state process.
+They usually need to do root cause analysis, utilizing fishbone diagrams or the “5 whys” approach.
 There’s a lot more work involved before we get to a solution to test (remember, this is still PDSA).
 Not every problem can be solved through the daily kaizen process, but don’t force everything to be an A3 either.
-Don’t overcomplicate things!

 These events, often called “Rapid Improvement Events” or “Rapid Process Improvement Workshops” (that’s a mouthful) in healthcare, are more involved than daily kaizen improvements.
 Events involve a team of people from different functions or departments and they work full-time on a problem and testing a solution for anywhere from two to five full days.
 If daily Kaizen is “continuous improvement,” then events are “episodic improvement.”